The books Poe Poetry, Ginsberg and On the Road are visible on Lisa's bookshelf.

 Homer: Alright Bart, that's it!
 Go to your room!
 Now!

-Bart: Okay, I'll take some white meat and some stuffing to go and send in the pumpkin pie in about twenty minutes.
+Bart: Okay, I'll take some white meat and stuffing to go and send up the pumpkin pie in about twenty minutes.

 Homer: I said now!